 It is only a week or so away from Easter Sunday which means the shops are stocking up on all things chocolate.
 It is quite clear that what was (and still is for a lot of people) a deeply religious period and arguably the most important event in the Christian faith, is increasingly becoming an excuse for mass consumerism.
 Don’t get me wrong I am always up for a bit of free chocolate, but Easter can be a time where a lot of unnecessary waste is produced.
-I have noticed in recent years some brands of chocolate have been reducing their plastic packaging significantly and this can only be applauded.
+I’ve noticed in recent years chocolate brands have been reducing their plastic packaging significantly and this can only be applauded.
 However, the issue of sustainability runs a lot deeper than just plastic waste.

 Palm Oil – What’s it all about?

 I won’t go massively into this here because I could write a whole separate blog post on the topic.
-Essentially, palm oil is a type of vegetable oil that can be found in almost everything, from toiletries to food products.
+Essentially, palm oil is a type of vegetable oil that can be found in almost everything.
+I really mean everything from toiletries to food products.
 It also goes by various aliases which is a bit sneaky if you ask me.
 Most importantly, it is an ingredient in a lot of main-stream chocolate brands.
 You might be thinking, so what?
 It’s just a vegetable oil, it’s not great for my heart but it’s hardly effecting the planet?
 WRONG!
 Palm oil use has been identified as being one of the biggest causes of deforestation.
 This has huge consequences when you think about the habitats of some lovely animals like orangutans.

 However, if you haven’t been shopping yet, then here are some suggestions for which companies to